duellal/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The DOM stands for Document Object Model.
+Referring to MDN web docs, the DOM is an interface for web documents and represents the document as nodes and objects.
+It lets programs change the document structure, content, and styles.

+The nodes in the DOM are "tree" elements starting with the document and working down through the child elements (or leaves).
+This is important, because we can use the DOM to get to the leave(s) that we want in the "tree" of the HTML file.

+You can change a launched webpage by using the inspection tool, however these changes are not permanent.
+You can change the DOM permanently by using a Javascript Object.
+By using the Javascript Object, we can make the DOM responsive and interactive by using the nodes and methods for the DOM.

 2. What is an event?
+An event is when something on the webpage happens after being triggered by something else - this can be an API or an user.
+For example, if an user clicked on a button, they would be redirected to the corresponding page.

 3. What is an event listener?
+An event listener is an event that waits for something specific to happen, such as a mouse click, a key being pressed down, or when something loads.

 4. Why would we convert a NodeList into an Array?
+You would convert a NodeList into an Array when you want to use an array method other than .forEach() to manipulate the data in the NodeList.

 5. What is a component?
+A component uses HTML, CSS, and/or Javascript to make the code reusable in the website or application - usually by writing a function.
+This makes the code less cumbersome and easier to read as well as using less memory to run the code.